cwi-dis/cwipc/readme.md

 ### Command line

 Better documentation will be forthcoming.
 For now: run the program with `--help` argument.
 The main programs are:

 - `cwipc_check` does a basic check of your cwipc installation, verifying everything has been installed correctly.
-- `cwipc_calibrate` is used to setup your capturer for Realsense or Azure Kinect cameras.
+- `cwipc_register` is used to setup your capturer for Realsense or Azure Kinect cameras.
 - `cwipc_grab` is used to capture pointclouds from cameras, but also for converting, compressing, decompressing and a lot more.
 - `cwipc_view` allows you to see your pointcloud stream.
-Either from camera, or played back from an earlier capture, or from a `cwipc_formward` stream and many other options.
+Either from camera, or played back from an earlier capture, or from a `cwipc_forward` stream and many other options.
 - `cwipc_forward` streams pointclouds over the net.

 ### C or C++